Age Is Just a Number

 How does fasting move the needle in dialing back those markers of aging we talked about?

-We mentioned nutrient testing as an anti-aging intervention last week.
+We mentioned nutrient testing as an anti-aging intervention above.
 Fasting can help in the realm of nutrition by resetting the bacteria in the gut microbiome, which reduces chronic inflammation and improves how food is digested.
 This in turn actually improves the absorption and assimilation of nutrients after a fast, improving the body’s nutrient sensing ability.

 Fasting helps make detoxification more efficient, cleaning out and rejuvenating the brain as well as the liver.
 Fasting decreases stress on the body by reducing toxic burden and improves cell efficiency.
 If you have dysfunctional mitochondria and cell function, fasting promotes self-healing and repair.